Shirah is an Emmy award-winning journalist. As a Boise native, she is thrilled to be back home and reporting for the station she grew up watching.

 During her time at NBCLA, Shirah covered a wide range of stories including the aftermath of the San Bernardino terror attack, the Las Vegas mass shooting, the manhunt for ex-LAPD officer Christopher Dorner, the Conrad Murray trial, and most recently, the Royal Wedding between Prince Harry and LA native Meghan Markle.

 Shirah has won multiple Emmy Awards, as well as a Golden Mike Award.

-When Shirah is not reporting, she enjoys spending time with her family, traveling and eating.
+When Shirah is not anchoring or reporting, she enjoys spending time with her family, traveling and eating.
 In fact, she is a self-proclaimed foodie.
 Shirah is excited to be back home and eager to immerse herself back into the community.

 Contact Shirah at firstname.lastname@example.org and follow her on Twitter, Facebook and Instagram.